 Lake Bohinj is one of the most beautiful regions in Slovenia.
 The valley and its surroundings are such a treasure that everyone who comes to Slovenia should see them.
 Beware though!
 Bohinj is so fascinating that many who visit want to stay forever.
 You cannot say goodbye to the fantastic Lake Bohinj, Bohinjska Bistrica, or Ribcev Laz easily.
 There are at least a thousand excellent opportunities to spend your time here.

-When a couple of my friends considered visiting Slovenia and asked me for advise, I automatically recommended them Bohinj.
+When a couple of my friends considered visiting Slovenia and asked me for advice, I automatically recommended them Bohinj.
 It's less touristy than Bled, also cheaper.

 The weather is very much forgiving.
 There are plenty of accommodation options here.
 And what's most important, there is not even a slight chance to get bored here.